rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-09-18-the-end-of-a-wonderful-summer.md

 2. We want to thank as well to our mentor **Andrew Havens**.
 Although the time difference was huge, we could always rely in his support and advices.
 Thank you Andrew for giving us the opportunity to work on RubyGameDev.com, which was a real challenge for us.
 The Project is a wonderful idea, giving a great opportunity for Junior RoR enthusiasts to develop their skills and if we have the possibility, we will continue helping Andrew with his Project.

-3. Aaaaaand **TheOryx** – Thank you that you hosted us during the RGSoC and that this summer was a real one with your wonderful green summer garden and the breathetaking view to the Pancharevo Lake.
+3. Aaaaaand **TheOryx** – Thank you that you hosted us during the RGSoC and that this summer was a real one with your wonderful green summer garden and the breathtaking view to the Pancharevo Lake.
 <img src="/img/blog/2015/rails-g-enthusiasts-TheOryx.png" alt="Sophia & Boryana & TheOryx">
 <br><font color="grey"><small><i> Sophia & Boryana & TheOryx crew, RailsGEnthusiasts Team (Image: Sophia & Boryana)</i></small></font>